Kunming Open

-The Kunming Open (formerly known as the ATP China International Tennis Challenge – Anning and the Anning Open) is a tennis tournament held in Anning, China since 2012.
-The women's event first started in 2014, joining the men's Challenger.
-The event is currently part of the ITF Men's World Tennis Tour and ITF Women's World Tennis Tour and is played on clay courts.
+The Kunming Open (formerly known as the ATP China International Tennis Challenge – Anning and the Anning Open) is a tennis tournament held in Anning, China.
+The event started in 2012 for the men, in 2014 for the women as an ITF Tour event, and in 2018 as a WTA 125 event, joining the ATP Challenger Tour.
+It was cancelled in 2020 due to the Coronavirus outbreak.

+The event was part of the ITF Men's World Tennis Tour and the Women's Tour in 2023 and 2024 and was played on clay courts.